AntarikshAlse/JS-Notes/README.md

 #### <a name="eventloop"></a> Event Loop and Task Queue

 >**JavaScript** :
-JS is such a code which doesn't wait for anything.
+JS is such a code which doesn't wait for anything *(Asynchronous,Non blocking)*
-> 1. JS is single threaded language, non blocking, asynchronous language.
+> 1. JS is *single threaded language, non blocking, asynchronous language.*
 > 2. It has a call stack, event loop, callback queue and other API's
 > 3. V8 engine has call stack and a Heap.
 > 4. This heap is used for memory allocation and the stack holds the execution context.